Reissner-Nordstr\"om Black Holes in Quintic Quasi-topological Gravity: Thermodynamics

-where $\hat{\epsilon}_{ab}$ is the binormal of the horizon and $\tilde{g}$ is the determinant of the induced metric on the horizon. $\mathcal L$ is the Lagrangian which contains all the Hilbert-Einstein, Gauss-Bonnet and quasi-topological of order 3,4 and 5 terms.
-Defining $Y=\frac{\partial \mathcal L}{\partial R_{abcd}}\hat{\epsilon}_{ab}\hat{\epsilon}_{cd}$, one can see Refs. \cite{Dehghani:2011vu,Myers:2010ru} for its values in the cubic and quartic quasi-topological gravities respectively.
-Also to calculate the corresponding terms for the 5QT gravity, one should vary all 24 terms in the Lagrangian \eqref{quintic} where for instance a few of them are given in the following as \cite{Bazrafshan:2019oan}
+Here, $\hat{\epsilon}_{ab}$ represents the binormal of the black hole horizon, and $\tilde{g}$ denotes the determinant of the induced metric on the horizon.

+The Lagrangian $\mathcal{L}$ encompasses the Hilbert-Einstein, Gauss-Bonnet, and quasi-topological terms of order 3, 4, and 5.
+By defining $Y=\frac{\partial \mathcal{L}}{\partial R_{abcd}}\hat{\epsilon}_{ab}\hat{\epsilon}_{cd}$, the values of $Y$ in the 4- and 5QTG can be found in references \cite{Dehghani:2011vu,Myers:2010ru}, respectively.
+To calculate the corresponding terms for 5QTG, one needs to vary all 24 terms present in the Lagrangian \eqref{quintic}.
+Here, we provide a few examples of these terms \cite{Bazrafshan:2019oan}:

+These expressions illustrate the calculation of a few terms within the Lagrangian for 5QTG, and additional terms can be determined by considering the remaining terms in the Lagrangian \eqref{quintic}.